briankoser/sfc-listeners-guide/episodes/0123-the-terror-by-dan-simmons-comes-to-amc-and-other-news.md

 # News
-Dan Simmons is Ben's favorite science fiction author, and <i class="work-title">The Terror</i> is his favorite Simmons book.
+Dan Simmons is Ben's favorite science fiction author, and {% workTitle "The Terror" %} is his favorite Simmons book.

-Matt stopped reading a book (<i class="work-title">The Christian Atheist</i>) and sold it at Half-Price Books.
+Matt stopped reading a book ({% workTitle "The Christian Atheist" %}) and sold it at Half-Price Books.
 Ben is proud.

-Ben does "For It or Against It" for which <i class="work-title">Star Wars</i> characters should get a spinoff.
+Ben does "For It or Against It" for which {% workTitle "Star Wars" %} characters should get a spinoff.
 Matt likes it and has Ben do "For It or Against It" for news items at the end of the show.

 <div class="quote">
   {% timeLink podcast_file_url, '42:11' %}